 Federal legislation in 2004 and 2010 amended the Richard B. Russell National School Lunch Act, which originated in 1946 to provide low-cost or free lunches to qualified students.
-With the amendments, state agencies were required to conduct additional reviews of local education agencies (LEAs) that administer the program, provide oversight and training of LEAs, and implement a more robust and unified system for accountability.
-As part of the 2010 legislation, via the Healthy, Hunger-Free Kids Act, the U.S. Department of Agriculture’s Food and Nutrition Service (FNS) established the Administrative Review—or AR—which mandated several changes to LEA procedures.
+With the amendments, state agencies are required to conduct additional reviews of local education agencies (LEAs) that administer the program, provide oversight and training of LEAs, and implement a more robust and unified system for accountability.
+As part of the 2010 legislation, via the Healthy, Hunger-Free Kids Act, the U.S. Department of Agriculture’s Food and Nutrition Service (FNS) established the Administrative Review—or AR—which mandated several changes to LEA reviews.

 - Improve technology to address administrative error through targeted monitoring and increased training in error-prone LEAs.